Canción Andaluza

 Canción Andaluza (English: Andalusian Song) is the final studio album by Spanish musician Paco de Lucía, released on April 29, 2014 through Universal Music Spain.
-It was released posthumously after his death on February 25, 2014 and features collaborations with Oscar D'León, Estrella Morente and Vicente Castro "Parrita".
+It was released posthumously after his death on February 25, 2014.
+Produced by de Lucía himself, it features collaborations with fellow Flamenco singers Estrella Morente and Vicente Castro "Parrita", and Venezuelan salsa musician Oscar D'León.